CuriousLearner/django-phone-verify/docs/usage.rst

     def login_otp_user(request):
-        """ Custom Login view for users that are logging in using verified phone numbers """ phone_number = request.POST['phone_number']
+        """ Custom Login view for users that are logging in using verified phone numbers""" phone_number = request.POST['phone_number']

         try: